 Ah you're right, the luma gets affected as well.
 I have programmed a similar feature as what you have asked, in the color balance mode, so it's not really difficult to do.
 It just needs time.
 But you have to keep in mind the Helmholtz-Kohlrausch effect that will, always, change the percieved lightness depending on the color saturation : https://en.wikipedia.org/wiki/Helmholtz%E2%80%93Kohlrausch_effect

-#4 Updated by Gabe Krause 10 months ago
+#4 Updated by Gabe Krause over 1 year ago

 Great that you've already done similar and that it isn't difficult.
 The color balance module looks good.
 Of course, we wouldn't want to attempt affecting perception like with the Helmholtz-Kohlrausch effect.
 But the practicality of stabilizing luma would certainly be helpful.